phonedude/cs800-s26/assignments/Singh/3/README.md

 - Data is collected and analyzed using tools like Wireshark and KFSensor to understand attack patterns and trace attacker origins.

 ## Contributions:
-### 1. Hybrid Security Model:
-- The study introduces a three-layer security system combining honeypots, honeynets, and firewalls to provide advanced protection for production networks.
+- **Hybrid Security Model:** The study introduces a three-layer security system combining honeypots, honeynets, and firewalls to provide advanced protection for production networks.
-### 2. Proactive Threat Analysis:
-- The honeypots and honeynets are used to mislead attackers, collect their footprints, and analyze their behavior, providing valuable insights into attack patterns and vulnerabilities.
+- **Proactive Threat Analysis:** The honeypots and honeynets are used to mislead attackers, collect their footprints, and analyze their behavior, providing valuable insights into attack patterns and vulnerabilities.
-### 3. Real-Time Simulation:
-- The paper demonstrates the effectiveness of the proposed model through a virtual lab setup using GNS3 and VMWare, simulating real-world attack scenarios.
+- **Real-Time Simulation:** The paper demonstrates the effectiveness of the proposed model through a virtual lab setup using GNS3 and VMWare, simulating real-world attack scenarios.
-### 4. Enhanced Security Measures:
-- The study highlights the importance of integrating honeypots and honeynets with firewalls to provide additional layers of security, allowing security engineers to prepare for potential attacks.
+- **Enhanced Security Measures:** The study highlights the importance of integrating honeypots and honeynets with firewalls to provide additional layers of security, allowing security engineers to prepare for potential attacks.
-### 5. Future Work:
-- The paper outlines plans to improve honeypot functionality, implement intrusion protection systems, and automate the integration of honeynets with production networks for enhanced security.
+- **Future Work:** The paper outlines plans to improve honeypot functionality, implement intrusion protection systems, and automate the integration of honeynets with production networks for enhanced security.

 ## Screenshot (Page 1)